 Also known as spousal support, alimony is intended to place both parties to a divorce on equal financial standing at the end of a marriage.
 However, the law no longer assumes that a wife will now be the recipient of spousal support.
 With many households now bringing in two incomes, many divorces reject the idea of alimony altogether.
 When alimony still applies, there is no preference for people of either gender.

 A Montgomery County spousal support lawyer could help you to fight to establish a spousal support order at the end of a marriage.
-They can also help to bring complaints against former spouses who have not properly paid or to defend you against these sorts of allegations.
+A well-versed family law attorney can also help to bring complaints against former spouses who have not properly paid or to defend you against these sorts of allegations.

 Spousal Support and the Law